732nd Expeditionary Security Forces Squadron: W.I.A and K.I.A

 On 22 September 2006 Airman 1st Class Jeremy Birchfield an 824th Security Forces Squadron turret gunner was hit by a sniper during patrol operations.
 He was presented with the Purple Heart at Camp Victory, Iraq 24 Sept.
 2006.

 On 14 October 2006, A1C Lee Bernard Chavis was killed by small arms fire in the Karadah District of Baghdad.
 A1C Chavis was mortally wounded while securing the site of a suspected improvised explosive device.
 A1C Chavis was awarded the Bronze Star and Purple Heart posthumously.

 On 15 April 2007, SSgt Scott Lilley was injured when the team he was with was attacked by insurgents and his vehicle hit by an Improvised Explosive Device (IED).

 On 25 April 2008, Wildcard 2-1, Charlie vehicle, was struck by an IED while traveling down route Ash where local national interpreter Ahmed was critically wounded and A1C Jonathan Higgins, and Tsgt Thaddeus Ledet sustained minor injuries, and was later diagnosed with a Traumatic Brain Injury.
-A1C Higgins Tsgt Thaddeus Ledet received the Global War On Terrorism Expeditionary Medal, Air Force Combat Action badge and Bronze Star in February 2009.
+A1C Higgins Tsgt Thaddeus Ledet received the Global War On Terrorism Expeditionary Medal, Air Force Combat Action Badge, Bronze Star and Purple Heart in February 2009.

 On 14 May 2007, SSgt John T. Self was killed and three airmen were wounded.
 SrA Joshua Brooksand SrA Melanie Manley sustained critical injuries, and SSgt Brian Breen sustained minor injuries when an IED hit the Humvee they were traveling in the Al Rashid district of Baghdad.
 The Squad was traveling down route Vernon and had just passed route Steelers en route back to the VBC complex when their Humvee was struck by an IED.

 On 23 June 2007, A1C Jason D. Nathan was killed when an IED was detonated near his vehicle in Tikrit.

 On 3 July 2007, Wildcard 1–3; SSgt Daniel Peña, SrA Lawrence Taylor and SrA Mark Brown, were injured when their vehicle was hit by an IED.
 The squad was traveling on Route Vernon and was en route to Al Bayaa, Baghdad Police Station in the Al Rashid district.

 On 3 April 2008, SSgt Travis Griffin was killed by an IED that detonated near his vehicle while on patrol.
 SrA Tony Maffei, SrA Joseph Ronchetto, and Spc.
 Curtis Worthy were also injured in the blast.

 On 8 September 2009, 1st Lt Joseph D. Helton was killed when an IED hit the Humvee he was traveling in the Al Rashid district of Baghdad.
 He was the first KIA for Det 2 after previously serving 9 months as a Flight Commander for Det 3.
 Also WIA were SrA Victor Wise and SrA Jon Gally.